-- a.
-Not using their addictive and inherently dangerous algorithm and similar technologies in connection with any account held by a user under the age of 18. - b.
-Not permitting any targeted advertisements to any user under the age of 18. - c.
-Prioritizing internally their removal of harmful content (content their systems are promoting and amplifying) over the risk of losing some user engagement. - d.
+- are promoting and amplifying) over the risk of losing some user engagement. - d.
 Requiring identification upon opening of a new account, requiring parental consent for users under the age of 18 (which Snap and Tiktok currently claim to do but do not actually enforce in any way), and restricting users under the age of 18 to a single account. - e.
 Requiring verification by email when a user opens a new account.
 Not requiring verification allows underage users to access these social media products and does not stop bad actors. - f.
 Immediate suspension of accounts where Defendants have reason to know that the user is under the age of 13, including when the user declares that they are under the age of 13 in their bio or comments or chats and/or messages with any third party and where Defendants can determine an "estimated" age of under 13 based on other information they collect and/or have in their possession (including, for example, posted videos that clearly feature children under 13); and not allowing the account to resume until the user provides proof of age and identity and/or parental consent. - g.
-Suspension of accounts and, in some cases, user bans, where Defendants have reason to know that the user is over the age of 18, but where they are providing information to suggest that they are minors and/or are representing themselves as minors to other users; and not allowing the account to resume until the user provides proof of age and identity.
+Suspension of accounts and, in some cases, user bans, where Defendants have reason to know that the user is over the age of 18, but where they are providing information to suggest that they are minors and/or are representing themselves as minors to other users; and not allowing the account to resume until the user provides proof of age and identity. - h.
+Removing social comparison features and/or hiding those features to reduce their harmful impact on teen users. - i.
+Instituting advertising safeguards to ensure that Defendants are not profiting directly from or otherwise pushing or endorsing harmful advertising content, and removing advertising targeting tools so that advertisers cannot harm vulnerable user groups by aiming harmful advertisements at them.

-- h.
-Removing social comparison features and/or hiding those features to reduce their harmful impact on teen users. - Instituting advertising safeguards to ensure that Defendants are not profiting directly from or otherwise pushing or endorsing harmful advertising content, and removing advertising targeting tools so that advertisers cannot harm vulnerable user groups by aiming harmful advertisements at them. - Requiring that all teen user accounts be set to private and not allowing any user under the age of 18 to change user settings to public. - k.
-Removing all friend and group and content recommendation systems that involve teen users in any way (so, not recommending to teen users, but also, not recommending teen users to adults) and not permitting direct messaging, snaps, or other forms of direct communication with any user under the age of 18 not already hon the other user's friend list. - These are just some examples, all of which could be accomplished easily 211. and/or at commercially reasonable cost.
+- j.
+Requiring that all teen user accounts be set to private and not allowing any user under the age of 18 to change user settings to public. - k.
+Removing all friend and group and content recommendation systems that involve teen users in any way (so, not recommending to teen users, but also, not recommending teen users to adults) and not permitting direct messaging, snaps, or other forms of direct communication with any user under the age of 18 not already on the other user's friend list. - 205.
+These are just some examples, all of which could be accomplished easily and/or at commercially reasonable cost.
 Defendants know that they can make these change and, in many cases, have discussed these or similar changes internally.
 However, they have not instituted these types of safety features because they know that doing so would impact their astronomical revenue.

-I. Englyn Roberts' Death was Proximately Caused by Defendants' Social Media Products
+I. Emma Claire Gill Died of Suicide Proximately Caused by Defendants' Social Media Products